Tat Marina

-Tat Marina (តាត ម៉ារីណា, born 21 October 1983) is a Cambodian survivor of a high-profile acid throwing attack in 1999.
+Tat Marina (តាត ម៉ារីណា, born 15 September 1983) is a Cambodian survivor of a high-profile acid throwing attack in 1999.
 Tat Marina came into public attention when she was doused with acid at the age of 16 years in a jealousy attack, reportedly arranged by a wife of a high-ranking Cambodian government official.
 The acid attack occurred in a broad daylight.
 No arrest of the perpetrators was made in the assault of Marina.

-Tat Marina is now married with two children and lives as a political refugee in the United States.
+Tat Marina now has two children and lives as a political refugee in the United States.

 Early life

 Marina sold fruit shakes when she was 14 years old, growing up in poverty, in order to earn enough to pay for her father's medical fees and feed the rest of her family.
 She started spending some of her extra money going to small karaoke places to practice singing, in the hope of being a karaoke star.
 In 1998, Tat Marina was hired by a production company which produced karaoke videos.

 There, she was caught in a relationship with a married man who was known as a high-ranking government official.
 At the beginning, he lied to her that he was a Cambodian American doing business in Cambodia.